The-Vaibhav-Yadav/OELP/README.md

 AI-Powered Mock Test Platform
 This project is a complete backend system for a CAT/GATE mock test platform.
-It features an AI-powered question generation engine using a RAG (Retrieval-Augmented Generation) pipeline, a secure multi-user authentication system with role-based access, and a flexible structure for future expansion.
+It features an AI-powered question generation engine using a RAG (Retrieval-Augmented Generation) pipeline, a secure multi-user authentication system with role-based access, and support for all 30 GATE streams plus CAT exam sections.
+The platform uses advanced AI to generate contextually relevant practice questions.

 Project Structure
 The project is organized into three main directories to ensure a clear separation of concerns: